rohitkumar377024/bookplus/README.md

+### Overview

-### This is the initial commit to verify Github and source code linking for Round 2 assignment of outscale.ai.
+# This repository contains the source code for Round 2 assignment of outscale.ai.

+### Folder Structure

+# Frontend

+Contains the frontend codebase built using React, TypeScript and TailwindCSS.

+# Backend

+WIP